nordali/starter-academic/content/authors/admin/_index.md

   url: http://globalchangescience.org/eastafricanode/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on sustainable intensification of maize-legume cropping systems with smallholder farmers primarily in East and Southern Africa.
+bio: I'm an agroecologist with a PhD in crop and soil sciences passionate about connecting sustainable agriculture research with farmers who are invested in using agricultural practices that improve the environment and their communities.

 # Interests to show in About widget
 interests: